kru42/RIFT/readme.md

 * rustup and cargo, preferably via: https://rustup.rs/
 * Python requirements via: `py -m pip install -r requirements.txt`
+* You will have to install Ida, download Diaphora(https://github.com/joxeankoret/diaphora) and FLAIR tools (https://docs.hex-rays.com/user-guide/helper-tools)
 * Furthermore, you will also need to adjust the rift_config.cfg.
 You need to set the paths to the corresponding tools

 ## Usage Guide